stevezau/plex_generate_vid_previews/README.md

 This script is designed to speed up the process of generating preview thumbnails for your Plex media library.
 It utilizes multi-threaded processes and leverages both NVIDIA GPUs and CPUs for maximum throughput.

+## Known issues
+- There is a known issue where AV1 codes are very slow via the docker container.
+If there are any ffmpeg experts out there, please help [here](https://github.com/stevezau/plex_generate_vid_previews/issues/33)

 ## Features

 - Accelerates preview thumbnail generation using NVIDIA GPUs and multi-threaded CPU processing